Nutrition Statistics 2026 — U.S. Diet Quality in Numbers

 The guidance is paired with the largest food-assistance system in the world.
 Three programs anchor it, together reaching tens of millions of Americans each month.

-29.4 million — The National School Lunch Program serves about 29.4 million children on an average school day — roughly 4.8 billion lunches a year.
-(Source: USDA Economic Research Service, SY 2023–2024)
+The National School Lunch Program serves about 29.4 million children on an average school day — roughly 4.8 billion lunches a year.

-41.7 million — SNAP reaches about 41.7 million people a month — roughly 1 in 8 Americans — distributing $99.8 billion in benefits in the year.
-(Source: USDA Economic Research Service, FY2024)
+SNAP reaches about 41.7 million people a month — roughly 1 in 8 Americans — distributing $99.8 billion in benefits in the year.

-6.7 million — WIC supports about 6.7 million pregnant and postpartum people, infants, and young children a month.
-(Source: USDA Food and Nutrition Service, FY2024)
+WIC supports about 6.7 million pregnant and postpartum people, infants, and young children a month.

-SNAP-Ed, the nutrition-education arm that puts MyPlate-style guidance in front of low-income families, reaches millions more through classes and community programs, though it reports no single clean count of distinct participants.
-(USDA Food and Nutrition Service)
+SNAP-Ed, the nutrition-education arm that puts MyPlate-style guidance in front of low-income families, reaches millions more through classes and community programs, though it doesn't publish a count of distinct participants.
+USDA Food and Nutrition Service (opens in new tab).

 The recommendations themselves